AviatrixSystems/Docs/HowTos/aviatrix_iam_policy_requirements.rst

     + EIP
     + IAM

-- Security Group: Aviatrix creates Security Group to associate Aviatrix gateways and provide security at the protocol and port access level.
+- Security Group: Aviatrix creates a Security Group to associate Aviatrix gateways and provide security at the protocol and port access level.

--  IAM: Avaitrix will check if the user's IAM role has the correct configuration or not.
+-  IAM: Aviatrix will check if the user's IAM role has the correct configuration or not.
 If not, Aviatrix will help and fix the issue during gateway creation.

--  For the permission, "ec2:ModifyInstanceCreditSpecification": If your gateway type/size is under AWS T2-secries category (t2.medium, t2.large, etc..)
+-  For the permission, "ec2:ModifyInstanceCreditSpecification": If your gateway type/size is under AWS T2-series category (t2.medium, t2.large, etc..)
 Aviatrix software will try to enable the AWS feature, T2-Unlimited for you.
 Here is more detail from AWS Doc if you’re interested.
 This is an optional feature which is not required and won’t impact your gateway operations.
 You can still manually enable this feature manually later from AWS console.

 ::